DLG – German Agricultural Society

 AGRITECHNICA ASIA live – Field Demonstrations of Agricultural Machinery

-Join our AGRITECHNICA ASIA community and be there, when we are taking the field show to the next edition in February/March, 2022 - country: Vietnam.
+Join our AGRITECHNICA ASIA community and be there, when we are taking the field show to the next edition in August 2022 - country: Vietnam.

 Over the last three decades, the government of Vietnam has placed a special focus on the development of Vietnamese agriculture.
 Reforms have included a dismantling of the collective system and a return to family farming based on long-term leases and many other measures.
 This policy, together with efforts in production and trade reform, has led to higher agricultural growth, rising incomes and greater prosperity for farmers.
 The government is giving more priority to trade promotion activities, in particular export promotion for key agricultural commodities such as rice, coffee, pepper, cashew nuts, seafood and fruit for potential markets.

 In 2019, the agricultural sector as a whole was aiming for GDP growth of over 3%, an increase in production value of over 3.11%, and export sales of around $42-43 billion.
 By 2019, arable crops are expected to achieve a production value growth of 1.75-1.78 % and a minimum export turnover of $20.5 billion.
 In 2018, Vietnam had about 31,668 agricultural enterprises, i.e. about 38 % of the labour force is employed in agriculture (share of GDP: 15 %).